queryluke/masseffect-5e-data/data/rules/wisdom.md

 &nbsp;

-### Spellcasting Ability
+### Powercasting Ability
-Adepts, vanguards, and sentinels use Wisdom as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Adepts, vanguards, and sentinels use Wisdom as their powercasting ability, which helps determine the saving throw DCs of powers they cast.

 <me-source-reference pages="82"></me-source-reference>